FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 ## Description

-Cost inclusive of the impacts of all reduced rates and discounts, augmented with the *amortization* of relevant purchases (one-time or recurring) paid to cover future eligible *charges*, with the exception that, in the case of a purchase charge paid to cover future eligible charges, it amounts to 0.
+The *amortized* cost of the *charge* after applying all reduced rates, discounts, and the applicable portion of relevant, prepaid purchases (one-time or recurring) that covered this charge.

 ### Concerning Granularity and Distribution of Recurring Fee